bebraw/islands-benchmark/README.md

 2. `npx playwright install` to install Playwright browsers
 3. `npm start` to run the server

-After that you should be able to access `localhost:3000` and the `/api/posts` path behind it.
+After that you should be able to access `localhost:3000` and the paths behind it.
 See the directory `/functions` to understand which endpoints are available.

 ## TypeScript